luniehq/lunie/README.md

 yarn build:local --overwrite=true
 ```

+Once the build is done, it will print a success message on the Terminal with the default username/account and password to connect to the local testnet.

-(Be careful with the --overwrite flag as it will remove previous local node configurations)
+**Note:** the `--overwrite` flag as it will remove previous local node configurations

 #### Manually